ANMOLSHA/Gwalior-Tourism-master/README.md

         <div class="col-md-7">
           <p class="text-justify banner-content">
              Gwalior is best known for its imposing hilltop fort, which was famously described as ‘the pearl amongst fortresses in India’.
 Historically, the city has been the cradle of a number of dynasties that ruled it over the years.
 Their influence is clearly seen in the many regal structures that dominate the cityscape.
 In a sense, Gwalior continues to retain a medieval majesty.

-             Gwalior holds an unparalleled reputation in Sangeet, and has retained Indian traditions and the wealth of music intact over the years.
+<br>Gwalior holds an unparalleled reputation in Sangeet, and has retained Indian traditions and the wealth of music intact over the years.
 The Gwalior Gharana is one of the oldest Khayal Gharanas and the one to which most classical Indian musicians can trace the origin of their style.
 Legendary musicians like Tansen and Baiju Bawara belonged to Gwalior.

-             Gwalior also has a rich history in sports, with the wizard of Hockey, Dhyan Chand, belonging to the city.
+ <br> Gwalior also has a rich history in sports, with the wizard of Hockey, Dhyan Chand, belonging to the city.
           </p>
         </div>
         <div class="col-md-5 text-center">